1 - 1964-66 Thunderbird

 4 - C1 Corvette (series II)

-It was a slow downhill slide for the instrument panels of Corvettes following the beautifully sculpted dashboard and instruments of the late model C1's from 1958-1962.
+It was a slow downhill slide for the instrument panels of Corvettes following the beautifully sculpted dashboard and instruments of the late model C1's of 1958-1962.
 Sure, the C2's were nice, but not as nice, and the C3 was slightly less so again.
 With the late C1's - take a look at the way the speedo wraps around the tacho - race inspired, super cool, and rarely if ever bettered.
-The twin cowled cockpit style dash, bullet proof switchgear, and a stick-shift poking out of a nicely integrated console all added to a great driving experience.
+The twin cowled cockpit style dash, bullet proof switch gear, and a stick-shift poking out of a nicely integrated console all added to a great driving experience.

 5 - 1965 Pontiac 2+2

 Woodgrain, chrome, stick-shift in the console, gauges everywhere, acres of room, ultra cool upholstery and enough room for 5 to stretch their arms all at once - big cars don't come much cooler on the inside than the potent '65 2+2.
-Having a mighty 421 under the bonnet doesn't hurt either.
+Having a mighty 421 V8 under the bonnet doesn't hurt either.

 In the 1960s Pontiac stole every European name they could get their hands on - Grand Prix, GTO, Le Mans, Parisienne - and 2+2.
 In Europe a 2+2 was a small sports car with a couple of extra seats squeezed in to the back (the +2).
-Not so Pontiac - this dreadnought could comfortably seat 6 if a buyer went for a column shift.
+Not so Pontiac - this dreadnought could comfortably seat 6 if a buyer opted for a column shift.
 But then, the Pontiac boys never did care much about tradition.